-Coach Outlet’s 48 Hour Mother’s Day Gifting Frenzy Is On & The Deals Are Too Good to Miss - E!
+Coach Outlet’s 48 Hour Mother’s Day Gifting Frenzy Last Day to Shop: The Deals Are Too Good to Miss - E!
 Online

 Shoppers, get your wallets ready!
 We're here to help you start the weekend off right with an insane sale that you definitely don't want to miss, especially if you haven't gotten your Mother's Day shopping done.

-Coach Outlet's 48 Hour Gifting Frenzy is on and it's the perfect time to shop for Mother's Day gifts.
+Coach Outlet's 48 Hour Gifting Frenzy is coming to a close and it's the perfect time to shop for Mother's Day gifts.
 It's a sale you don't want to miss as you can score limited time only deals like bags under $100, styles under $50 and an extra 15% off boxed gift sets.
 In addition to that, Coach Outlet is also offering a buy a bag, get a wallet for 20% offdeal and so many shopper-fave styles are included in that offer.

 But of course, the main event is the hourly deal where you can score some serious discounts on bags, shoes, jewelry and more.
 There's one deal for each hour and you only have that one hour to score the incredible price.